SuperNova23/DataScienceProjects/README.md

 This is where you'll get different information about each of the features in your data.

-# Project 2: Predicting The Sales Price of Bulldozers Using Machine Learning¶
+# Project 3: Predicting The Sales Price of Bulldozers Using Machine Learning

 In this notebook, we are going to go through an example machine learning project with the goal of predicting the sale price of bulldozers